History

 2013

-Established “Limited Liability company Kinugawa RUS (Russia: Izhevsk City, Udmurt Republic)” [Liquidation completed in June 2019]
+Established “Limited Liability company Kinugawa RUS (Russia: Izhevsk, Udmurt Republic)” [Liquidation completed in June 2019]

 “KINUGAWA BRASIL Ltda.
-(Brazil: Rio de Janeiro state)” established [Business ends in April 2022]
+(Brazil: Rio de Janeiro)” established [Business ends in April 2022]

 2016